kellylougheed/java-pset0/README.md

 ### 0-4: Calculator

-Write a program where the user can select a mathematical operation and input two integer.
+Write a program where the user can select a mathematical operation and input two integers.
 The program should then print the correct answer.

 Sample program output:
 ```